 Dissertation: The Structure and Real-Time Comprehension of Quantifier Scope Ambiguity.

-Current Affiliation: Assistant Professor, Department of Modern Linguistics, McMaster University, Hamilton, Canada.
+Current Affiliation: Associate Professor, Department of Linguistics & Languages, McMaster University, Hamilton, Canada.

 MA Thesis: Influence of Russian L1 Palatalization Rules on Three Consonants in Azeri L2.

 MA Thesis: Effects of nuclear stress and clear speech on the durations of voiceless stops /k/ and /t/.

 Current Affiliation: Lecturer, Assistant Department Chair, Department of Communication Sciences and Disorders, Northwestern University